dekorateio/dekorate/readme.md

 #### Configuration externalization for known frameworks
 It is often desired to externalize configuration in configuration files, instead of hard coding things inside annotations.

-Ap4k is graudally adding support for configuration externalization for the supported frameworks:
+Dekorate is graudally adding support for configuration externalization for the supported frameworks:

 - spring boot